Advance-fee scam: History

 The spread of e-mail and email harvesting software significantly lowered the cost of sending scam letters by using the Internet in lieu of international post.
-Nigeria is most often the nation referred to in these scams, they may originate in other nations as well.
+Although Nigeria is most often the nation referred to in these scams, they may originate in other nations as well.
 For example, in 2007, the head of the Economic and Financial Crimes Commission stated that scam emails more frequently originated in African countries or in Eastern Europe.
 Within the European Union, there is a high incidence of advance-fee fraud in the Netherlands and Spain.

+The emails sent invariably feature a large number of implausible claims, as well as numerous spelling and grammatical mistakes.
 According to Cormac Herley, a Microsoft researcher, "By sending an email that repels all but the most gullible, the scammer gets the most promising marks to self-select."
 Responding to Herley, a director at Nigeria's National Security Adviser said that there are more non-Nigerian scammers claiming to be Nigerian, and suggested that Nigeria's reputation for corruption is part of the allure that makes scams seem more plausible.
-Nigeria has a reputation for being at the center of email scammers.
+Nigeria has a reputation for being at the center of email scamming.

 Modern variations include “sugar daddy/sugar momma” schemes, some of which involve advance-fee scamming, and money flipping, whereby the mark is promised a large amount of money in exchange for sending a small amount of money.

 A 2018 study of Nigerian hip-hop culture found that glamorization of cyber-fraud is prevalent in such music.
 Some scammers have accomplices in the United States and abroad who move in to finish the deal once the initial contact has been made.

 Motives

 Many scammers tend to come from poorer and more-educated backgrounds, where Internet access and better education, along with inability to afford basic necessities, drive people into committing online fraud.
-They were also influenced by social media celebrities and artists who promote scamming as a "cool" trend to quickly gain access to luxury items like sports cars and fashion.
+They could also have been influenced by social media celebrities and artists who promote scamming as a "cool" trend to quickly gain access to luxury items like sports cars and fashion.

 In the case of Nigeria, the rise in scamming cases was due to a boom in cybercafes, a series of economic crashes from the 1980s, and the resulting joblessness among young people in Nigeria.